favonia/cloudflare-ddns/README.markdown

 </details>

 <details>
-<summary>❔ How should I install this updater in Kubernetes?</summary>
+<summary>❔ How should I install this updater in ☸️ Kubernetes?</summary>

-Due to high maintenance, the instructions for Kubernetes were removed, but you can generate Kubernetes configurations from the provided Docker Compose template.
-One popular conversion tool is [Kompose](https://kompose.io/).
-(However, only the recent versions of Kompose support the `user: "UID:GID"` attribute with `GID`; see [my own pull request that added this feature to Kompose](https://github.com/kubernetes/kompose/pull/1929).)
+While the instructions for Kubernetes were removed due to high maintenance, you can still generate Kubernetes configurations from the provided Docker Compose template using a conversion tool like [Kompose](https://kompose.io/).
+Please note that only recent versions of Kompose support the `user: "UID:GID"` attribute with `GID`.
+(For more information, see [my pull request that adds this feature to Kompose](https://github.com/kubernetes/kompose/pull/1929).)

-Note that you only need a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-You do not need [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) or open ports for inbound network traffic in general.
+Note that a simple [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) will suffice here.
+Since there’s no inbound network traffic, a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) isn’t required.

 </details>